SofieThi/STH_Visual/Self-assigned project/README.md

 ## Discussion of results

 Results: getting a classification report and two plot models to see how well the model is performing on the dataset.
+The model's accuracy is 23% and seems best at predicting images with people playing billiards.